Skip to main content

 Balances the season.

-The holiday becomes richer when we trade expectation for attention —
+The holiday becomes richer when expectation is replaced with attention.

 🕯️ Simple Ways to Practice Presence on Christmas Eve